Morpheuslabs-io/Loyalty-workshop-seed/README.md

 **WARNING**:
 - DO NOT share private keys to anyone even these accounts only use for testing purpose
 - DO NOT use your main accounts
-- Recommend to create brand new accounts for testing purpose in this experiment
+- Recommend to create brand new accounts in this experiment

 <h3 id="installation">Installation</h3>